hola/hola_player/README.md

 ## Integrated video analytics

 Hola Player comes integrated with the free hola video analytics module.
-To open your free account and have access to the analytics dashboard, check out holacdn.
+To open your free account and have access to the analytics dashboard, check out holaspark.
 Hola analytics module provides the following information using the free dashboard:
 - Start buffering times
 - Total views